AdobeDocs/campaign-classic.en/help/delivery/using/personalized-coupons.md

 >[!NOTE]
 >
 >By default, the coupon management module uses an **nms:recipient** table.
-For instructions on how to use other tables, see [Editing schemas](../../configuration/using/data-schemas.md).
+[Learn more](../../configuration/using/about-data-model.md#default-recipient-table).
+>
+>Learn how to use a custom recipient table [in this page](../../configuration/using/about-custom-recipient-table.md).

 ## Managing insufficient coupons {#managing-insufficient-coupons}